 Some plants love the sun, and some love the shade, while others like a bit of both.
 Make sure that you know what whatever you are planting prefers, and that it won’t get too much of one or the other.
 You’ll also need to assess how the sun hits your garden at different times of the day, as when the sun moves it can hit different areas with different intensity, depending on the time.
 Misjudging sunlight is one of the major downfalls of rookie gardeners!

 Invest in basic tools

-You don’t need to go all out and buy leaf blowers and hoes, or splash cash like you’ve just hit the jackpot at River Belle casino, but you do need basic gardening implements to get you started.
+You don’t need to go all out and buy leaf blowers and hoes, or splash cash like you’ve just hit the jackpot at best online River Belle casino, but you do need basic gardening implements to get you started.
 A trowel, spade and fork will all be good investments, as will a solid pair of gardening gloves.
 Gloves don’t only keep your hands clean; they offer protection, as you never know what you may come across while working in the dirt!

 Feed your plants